Glen Davis (basketball): Boston Celtics (2007–2011)

-On March 20, 2007, Davis held a press conference to announce that he would forgo his senior season at LSU and enter his name into the 2007 NBA draft.
+On March 20, 2007, Davis held a press conference to announce that he would forgo his junior season at LSU and enter his name into the 2007 NBA draft.
 On March 20, 2007, it was reported that he had signed with agent John Hamilton of Performance Sports Management to represent him.

-Davis was drafted by the Seattle SuperSonics with the 35th overall pick in the 2007 NBA draft.
+Davis was drafted by the Seattle SuperSonics with the 35th overall pick in the 2007 NBA draft behind Kevin Durant who was picked 2nd and Carl Landry who was picked 31st overall by the team.
 The rights to Davis and Ray Allen were traded to the Boston Celtics for Delonte West, Wally Szczerbiak, and the rights to the 5th overall pick in the 2007 NBA draft, Jeff Green.

 Davis was on the Celtics' 2007 summer league team.
 With the departures of Ryan Gomes, Gerald Green, and Al Jefferson, Davis was expecting to see a lot of playing time his rookie season.
 Though he is primarily a power forward, Davis also spent some time playing as the team's backup center in the regular season.

 After coming off the bench for the first 19 games of the season, Davis made his first NBA start against the Sacramento Kings on December 12, 2007, in place of injured center Kendrick Perkins.
 Playing at power forward with Kevin Garnett taking Perkins' place at center, he scored 16 points and pulled down 9 rebounds as the Celtics won the game 90–78.
 His breakout performance took place against the Detroit Pistons on January 5, 2008, as he scored 16 of his 20 points in the fourth quarter, including the last basket of the game.
 The Celtics would win the 2008 NBA Finals in Davis's rookie season by defeating the Los Angeles Lakers in six games in the finals.